pjobson/onion_omega2p_experiments/README.md

 **NOTE:** The OpenWRT distribution which Onion makes is a completely broken POS, better to just not bother with these units if you want to anything basic like `opkg list` which throws a freaking segfault, not joking at all.
 If you install opkg from the repos, it'll brick you device.

+I bricked the units I got and just dumped the rest of their crap products into the waste bin.

 ## Table of Contents

 * [Introduction](#intro)